by Nathaniel Cross and Benjamin Kowalski, hosts of the Freight 360 podcast

 - Load Boards: No matter how many cold calls and personal connections you make, you will inevitably need to rely on load boards to cover at least part of your freight.
 The best resources, like the DAT Load Board, can represent the difference between success and failure for a business.
 Successful brokers also know how to tap into useful tools from load board providers, like pricing tools, carrier monitoring, onboarding and load tracking.

 - Cash flow: The gap between when you have to pay your carriers and when you get paid by shippers determines how much liquid cash you need to have on hand at all times.
 It is generally recommended that you have three to six months of revenue on hand as retained earnings to ensure adequate cash flow to be able to cover all your operating expenses.
-Alternatively, you can turn to a trusted factoring company, like OTR Capital, for quick payment of invoices to address cash flow issues.
+Alternatively, you can turn to a trusted factoring company, like OTR Solutions, for quick payment of invoices to address cash flow issues.

 - Insurance: Although it’s not required, most brokers will obtain additional insurance such as general and property liability, contingent cargo, workers compensation, and errors and omissions (E&O) policies to offset risk in their operation.